What’s special about our Wild Alaska Blackcod….

 - FROZEN AT SEA: Through advanced quick-freezing technology (FAS) Frozen At Sea, makes frozen fresher in it’s unique ability to capture the fresh-caught flavor of the Alaskan Blackcod while preserving the fish’s firm texture and rich taste.
 Our boat is equipped with the technology to process on board just minutes after catching in order to preserve the highest quality by industry standards.

-- CONVENIENT SIZE: Each 1.35lb fillet serves 3 to 4 people and comes vacuum packed.
+- CONVENIENT SIZE: Each 12oz fillet half serves 2 people and comes vacuum packed.

 - HIGHEST OMEGA: 3’S Sablefish is the powerhouse of long chain omega 3 fatty acids DHA and EPA.
 Each 3oz portion is packed with 1,350mg of heart healthy omega’s.

 - FORGIVING TO OVERCOOKING: It’s nearly impossible to overcook Sablefish because of the high concentration of these heart-healthy oils.
 Cooking at 485° F for 8-12 minutes is sufficient.
 Don’t be shy to marinade for a couple days too!

 - CHEFS FAVORITE: The legendary Japanese chef, Nobu Matsuhisa, credits his iconic miso-marinated Alaskan Blackcod dish to be among his top 10 signature dishes that made his career in his now world wide restaurant empire.

 - HOOK & LINE: Caught in depths of 150-1500 meters, each fish is brought aboard one at a time to ensure proper and careful handling from sea to final product.